 Jennifer Pangborn, Board Director

 Jennifer Pangborn is a dedicated Kirkwood resident who values community and education.
 She graduated from Washington University in St. Louis with a Masters of Science in Construction Management and now works as an engineer and community planner with WSP | Parsons Brinckerhoff.
 Jennifer’s career is focused on strategic thinking and project leadership, and she is a skillful collaborator.
 She helps communities plan long-term needs with fiscal constraints, all while meeting the needs of residents.
 Jennifer and her husband, Mike Dolde, have three boys.
 Joey and Billy attend Robinson Elementary, and Timmy will attend KECC in the next couple of years.

 Mike and Jennifer moved to Kirkwood in 2013, because of the award-winning schools and strong community.
 Jennifer has been fully committed to the community and to the education of our children.
 She is the PTO Co-Vice President at Robinson Elementary, and has assisted with fundraisers, coached little league sports, and mentored students on STEM (Science, Technology, Engineering, Math) projects.
 She serves on the Kirkwood Board of Adjustment at City Hall, and functions as a peer mentor to female engineers.

 Jennifer wants to ensure a high quality education for current and future students in our community.
-Her professional experiences will provide her the patience for process, but she will insist for actions and results.
+Her professional experience will provide her with the patience for the process, but she will insist on actions and results.
 She carries the leadership and insight to create policies and plans to balance the highest quality services within the constraints of a responsible budget.
-Jennifer is a skillful listener, and she wants to find new ways to improve communication between the School Board and community so important decisions and discussions are relayed to all citizens of Kirkwood.
+Jennifer is a skillful listener, and she wants to find new ways to improve communication between the School Board and the community, so important decisions and discussions are relayed to all citizens of Kirkwood.